I would like to Donate:

-Recent assessments by the International Union for Conservation of Nature (IUCN) Shark Specialist Group ranked the sharks of the Northeast Atlantic and Mediterranean Sea with the worst conservation status of all assessed regions.
-30% of EU and 50% of UK shark species are listed as threatened and some species are reported to have declined by 99%.
+Recent assessments by the International Union for Conservation of Nature (IUCN) Shark Specialist Group ranked sharks of the Northeast Atlantic and Mediterranean Sea with the worst conservation status of all assessed regions.
+30% of EU and 50% of the UK’s sharks are listed as threatened with some reported to have declined by 99%.
 Populations continue to decline under the intense pressure of unmanaged modern fisheries practices, driven by global consumer demand for shark based products.

 You have added an item to your shopping basket.